Basics:

 Everyone wants to have a website in the digital age.
 And web gurus will tell you that if you want that site to show up in Google search, you’ll need to constantly add to it by “blogging.”
 The challenge for many a professional is that they may be brilliant at their day jobs but they’re not natural writers.

 Content mills, such as Scripted, offer an answer.
-Claiming to provide a bridge between businesses that need ghostwriters and the freelancers, who can do the work, Scripted says it can produce blog posts for $39 to $98 each.
+Claiming to provide a bridge between businesses that need ghostwriters and the freelancers who can do the work, Scripted once offered low rates for individual posts.
+However, the site now works on a subscription model, where clients pay upwards of $199 a month for an unlimited number of posts.

 Getting paid

-However, if Scripted decides that a writer has violated its terms, it can boot that writer and “refuse to process [his or her] withdrawal.
+However, if Scripted decides that a writer has violated its terms, it can boot that writer from the platform and “refuse to process [his or her] withdrawal.

 Recommendations